Evil Con Carne: Production

-A viewer's poll to decide a new Cartoon Network animated series, titled Big Pick, was held on the internet from June 16 to August 25, 2000.
+A viewer's poll to decide a new Cartoon Network animated series, titled Big Pick, was held on the Internet from June 16 to August 25, 2000.
 The three choices for short films to become animated series were The Grim Adventures of Billy & Mandy, Whatever Happened to...
 Robot Jones?, and Longhair and Doubledome.
 After the event, the Meet the Reaper short film won with 57% of the vote.
 While Whatever Happened to...
 Robot Jones? became an animated series in 2002, Longhair and Doubledome appeared at another Big Pick event, but lost once again.
 Another original short/pilot titled Evil Con Carne had been produced in 2000, shortly after the Billy & Mandy short.
-The two ideas were ultimately combined into a single show, as Cartoon Network desired a show that had a "middle cartoon" as an in-between segment (a format found in the Dial M For Monkey and The Justice Friends shorts in Dexter's Laboratory, and the I Am Weasel segment on Cow and Chicken).
+The two ideas were ultimately combined into a single show, as Cartoon Network desired a show that had a "middle cartoon" as an in-between segment (a format found in the Dial M for Monkey and The Justice Friends shorts in Dexter's Laboratory, and the I Am Weasel segments on Cow and Chicken).

 The resulting show, Grim & Evil, premiered on August 24, 2001, and was put on hiatus on October 18, 2002.
-In 2003, 13 more half-hour episodes of Grim & Evil were made, but aired when Cartoon Network separated the two series, and The Grim Adventures of Billy and Mandy and Evil Con Carne earned their own full-length series later that year.
+In 2003, 13 more half-hour episodes of Grim & Evil were made, but aired when Cartoon Network separated the two series, and The Grim Adventures of Billy & Mandy and Evil Con Carne earned their own full-length series later that year.
 After production wrapped on both series' new seasons, the network gave Maxwell Atoms a decision to choose one show to continue, while the other would be dropped from production.
 Atoms ultimately went with Billy & Mandy, and the final season of Evil Con Carne subsequently aired in 2004.
 He embraced the network's decision to drop one of the two series, as he considered being in charge of producing both shows difficult.